-There he goes, no lifejacket as was the way those days.
+There he goes, no lifejacket, as was the way those days.

 . . another guy might be wearing full lifejacket and helmet but he’d be disqualified: wasn’t wearing his club colours!
-Such was ‘safety’ back when ships were made of wood and men were made of iron!
+Such was ‘safety’ and ‘decorum’ back when ships were made of wood and men were made of iron!

 I roared in 140th – looks like 152 finishers, but maybe there was another whole page?
 Can’t tell – the first page is also missing so we can’t see who won.
 I know Chris Greeff won the singles.
 I spent a long time training him in the bar till late at night when the GO TO BED!!s built to a crescendo and we politely thanked Jesus, downed a last beer – and did as we were told.
-This was Jesus Williams, of course, the saintly Umko barman.
+This was Jesus, or Dave Williams, of course, the saintly Umko barman.

 Hang on, the other page was given the wrong year.
 Here it is: 1983 results: 162 finishers out of 263 starters.
 Pope won with Tim Cornish.
 Chris was 6th and first single.

 Notables who finished behind me were Pete the Pom Mountford, Richard Finlay and Toekoe Egerton.
 They should pull finger.

 That was my only Umko marathon.
-For a few years after that I would sweep or pick out flotsam and jetsam at No.1 rapid, staying with Barry and Lyn Porter on their game farm afterwards.
+For a few years after that I would sweep or pick out human flotsam and fiberglass jetsam at No.1 rapid, staying with Barry and Lyn Porter on their game farm afterwards.